KassSTEM/KassSTEM.github.io/_pages/cv.md

     {% include archive-single-cv.html %}
   {% endfor %}</ul>

-Service and leadership
+Service and Leadership
 ======
-* Currently signed in to 43 different slack teams
+* President of Policy Advocacy in Science and Engineering student organization